- Location: Tulcea county of Romania

-The Danube Delta comprises of three distinct arms, each unique in its charm and offering a unique set of attractions.
+The Danube Delta comprises of three distinct arms, each unique in its charm and offers a unique set of attractions.

 The Chilia Arm: The Tulcea-Chilia Veche-Periprava tour is one of the most popular ones in the Danube Delta.
-It is the youngest and the most vigorous arm of the Delta, and stretches over a length of 72 miles.
-Chilia Veche is an ancient settlement and dates back to the Greek times.
+It is the youngest and the most vigorous arm of the Delta and stretches over a length of 72 miles.
+Chilia Veche is an ancient settlement and dates back to Greek times.
 Once, it was an important port in the Black Sea and operated as a major point of contact between Europe and the East.
 Some of the major sites of this region are Lake Rosca and Periprava.
-Check out the exquisite pelicans in Lake Rosca, along with numerous egrets, storks and geese.
+Check out the exquisite pelicans in Lake Rosca, along with numerous egrets, storks, and geese.
 Periprava is home to an ancient habitation of sublime fauna.
-You will be amazed by the grandeur of the 500 year old oaks, poplars, elms and ash trees.
-It is also the home of the indigenous periploca, a tree of the Mediterranean.
+You will be amazed by the grandeur of the 500-year-old oaks, poplars, elms and ash trees.
+It is also the home of the indigenous Periploca, a tree of the Mediterranean.

 The Sulina Arm: In contrast to the Chilia, it is the shortest arm of the Danube Delta.
-The swans and pelicans of Maliuc and the fishing villages of Crisanis are the main attractions of this region.
+The swans and pelicans of Maliuc and the fishing villages of Crisis are the main attractions of this region.
 Accommodation is available at Mila 23, a canal created by British engineers, and the usual starting point of the cruise.
-Sulina is the terminus point of the journey, and is a town with a large number of cultural and religious influences.
-The 25 mile long sand beach makes this place ideal for strolling and experiencing the myriad beauties of nature.
+Sulina is the terminus point of the journey and is a town with a large number of cultural and religious influences.
+The 25-mile long sand beach makes this place ideal for strolling and experiencing the myriad beauties of nature.

 Things to do in Danube Delta